chojnac/NotionSwift/README.md

 ```

 **Important**
 Integrations are granted access to resources (pages and databases) which users have shared with the integration.
-Once an integration has been added to a workspace by an Admin, users see the integration within `Share` menus inside Notion.
+Once the integration has been added to a workspace by an Admin, users see the integration within `Share` menus inside Notion.

 ## License